Changing job: tax, PRSI and pension

 How to avoid emergency tax

-You may be taxed on a temporary basis called emergency tax if you are changing job or starting work for the first time and your new employer does not get your RPN.
+You may be taxed temporarily called emergency tax if you are changing jobs if your new employer does not get your RPN.

 Social insurance (PRSI)

-You must give your new employer of your Personal Public Service Number (PPS number) as this will make sure that your combined social welfare contributions are recorded and that your entitlement to benefits is protected for the future.
+You must give your new employer your Personal Public Service number (PPS number).
+This will make sure your combined social welfare contributions are recorded and protect your entitlement to benefits and pensions in the future.
 You can find more information about social insurance (PRSI).

 Changing jobs and your pension